Imaginaries in equicharacteristic zero henselian fields: Preliminaries

 Finally, when the residue field is algebraically closed, \cref{EQ RV} can be further simplified:

 \begin{theorem}[{\cite[Corollary~2.33]{Vic-EIACk}}] Assume the residue field \(\k(M)\) is algebraically closed.
-Every \(A\)-definable subset of \(\K^x\) is of the form \(\v(P(x))\in X\) where \(P\in A[x]\) is a tuple and \(X\subseteq \Vg^n\) is \(\v(A)\)-definable in the ordered group structure.
-Moreover, this remains true in \(\Vg\)-expansions. \end{theorem}
+Every \(A\)-definable subset of \(\K^x\) is of the form \(\v(P(x))\in X\) where \(P\) is a tuple in \(A[x]\) and \(X\subseteq \Vg^n\) is \(\v(A)\)-definable in the ordered group structure.
+Moreover, this remains true in \(\Vg\)-expansions --- \emph{i.e.} when \(\Vg\) comes with additional structure. \end{theorem}